Search

 Tennis elbow is the common term for a painful elbow disorder.

 The technical name for tennis elbow is "lateral epicondylitis".
-This term refers to an inflammation that is occurring near a small point or projection of the upper arm bone (humerus) just above the elbow joint on the outer side of the arm.
-However, pain can also occur in the forearm and wrist.
+This term refers to an inflammation near a small point or projection (called the “lateral epicondyle ”) of the upper arm bone (humerus) just above the elbow joint on the outer side of the arm.
+It can result in pain in the outer part of the elbow, and possibly the forearm and wrist as well.

 Damaged tendons can occur on either side of the elbow.
 When it happens on the outside of the elbow, which is most common, it is called tennis elbow.
 When it happens on the inside, it is called "medial epicondylitis" or "golfer's elbow."